Ulverstone and Lancaster Railway

-The Ulverstone [sic] and Lancaster Railway Company was short-lived as a business but the line that it built is still in daily use.
+The Ulverstone [sic] and Lancaster Railway Company was short-lived as a business but the line that it built is still in daily use as part of the Furness line.
 The line runs from Lindal-in-Furness to Carnforth where it joins what was then the Lancaster and Carlisle Railway.
 The intermediate stations are: Cark and Cartmel, Kents Bank, Grange-over-Sands, Arnside and Silverdale.